The Fastest way to Push a Man Away

 You don’t have to stay and take bad treatment

-You don’t have to STAY with a man that is not treating you right, and nor should you bend to bad treatment from anyone – but blaming and scolding and withholding, when it’s done all the time, over and over, just makes YOU look bad.
+You don’t have to STAY with a man that is not treating you right, and nor should you bend to bad treatment from anyone.

 And it just makes a man feel bad towards YOU.